ethan2-0/Slang/bytecode.md

 Set the value in register x0 to `0x00 00 00 00`.

-**Opcode `0x06` `CALL`, accepting 4-4**
+**Opcode `0x06` `CALL`, accepting v-4**

-Calls the method with x0 using the parameters set up using the opcode `PARAM`, and puts the return value into register x1.
+Calls the method with name x0 using the parameters set up using the opcode `PARAM`, and puts the return value into register x1.
 Clears the list of method parameters.

 **Opcode `0x0e` `PARAM`, accepting 4-1**